Sergius-Nyah/Sergius-Nyah/README.md

 # Hello, I'm Sergius 👋

-Firstly, ~> "The only way to do great work is to love what you do." - Steve Jobs
+Firstly ~> "The only way to do great work is to love what you do." - Steve Jobs

 I'm a curiosity-bound individual with a keen interest in deep learning, AI on the web, algorithms, and their interactions in our soceity.
 I believe that these fields have the potential to shape the future and solve our most pressing problems.